 Education: BSc Mathematics and Psychology - University of Birmingham, UK.
 MSc Psychology - Leeds Metropolitan University, UK

-Current Role: 'After travelling for 8 months after SLV, I came home to England and began work as a care support worker on an elderly patients ward at my local hospital.
-I also applied, and was succesful on getting in to do a medical degree at Hull York Medical School.'
+Current Role: 'After travelling for 8 months after SLV.Global, I came home to England and began work as a care support worker on an elderly patients ward at my local hospital.
+I also applied, and was successful on getting in to do a medical degree at Hull York Medical School.'

 'Being a coordinator helped me home in on my leadership skills, and I definitely believe that the experience helped me realised where my strengths and passions lay.
 It has helped me change my career path to one I am extremely excited about - in September I will embark on a Medical degree in view of becoming either a psychiatrist or a GP so I can help change the way mental health is viewed in England.'

 Tell us what you gained from the placement: 'It is top of my volunteering section on my CV now, and I make the most of the leadership and communication skills I learnt out there.
 I used it several times during my medical student school interviews and they certainly seemed impressed by it!'